 Now for the fun part!

-Filestage is packed with features to help you collect comments and collaborate on documents with teammates and clients.
+Filestage is packed with features to help you collect and review comments and collaborate on documents with teammates and clients.
 This helps to make feedback more engaging for your reviewers while saving you a tonne of time collecting everyone’s comments.

 Here are all the great ways you can give feedback and collaborate in Filestage: